mendix/MxPushNotifications/README.md

 # Mendix Push notifications

-This module and widget should be used to implement push notifications for android, ios and windows tablets/mobiles.
-This module/widget has been tested to work on Mendix 5.14.1 and up.
+This module and widget should be used to implement push notifications for Android, iOS and Windows mobile devices.
+They have been tested to work on Mendix 5.14.1 and up.

 The project contains:

 - Directory structure.
 - Readme.md file.
 - Javascript source.
-- XSD for package.xml, to configure properties of the widget, visible inside the Mendix business modeler.
+- XSD for package.xml, to configure properties of the widget, visible inside the Mendix Business Modeler.
 - Example project
 - Module for sending push notifications
-- Custom css file to style the push notification html
+- Custom CSS file to style the push notification html

 ## Contributing